vvasabi/sassy-faces/README.md

   variables with the syntax `#{$var}` are not evaluated as EL variables.
 * Image and url manipulation features of Compass are not tested and are not supported at the moment.
-* This library does not currently work with PrimeFaces 3.5, as it disallows scss extension in `<h:outputStylesheet />`.
+* ~~This library does not currently work with PrimeFaces 3.5, as it disallows scss extension in `<h:outputStylesheet />`.~~ PrimeFaces 4.0 no longer strips out stylesheets that do not use .css extensions, so this library works with PrimeFaces again.

 ## License